justinbrumley/promise-limiter/README.md

 // [1, 4, 9, 16, 25]
 ```

-The second paramter can also be an options obj:
+The second parameter can also be an options obj:
 ```javascript
 PromiseLimit(arr, {
   ignoreErrors: true,